Accessing ODBC data sources with Oracle Database Gateway for ODBC (DG4ODBC) on Windows

 HS=OK Specifies that this connect descriptor connects to a non-Oracle system.

-You need to restart the listener so that it uses the new listener.ora entries.
+Restart the Oracle listener so that it uses the new listener.ora entries.
 To do this, open an MS-DOS window and run:

 lsnrctl stop